 Traffic must yield way to cars entering an intersection from the right even if entering from smaller roads.
 Unless otherwise indicated, traffic in the circle must yield to entering vehicles at a roundabout.

 Penalties for drinking and driving are severe, especially when an incident causes death.
 The legal blood alcohol limit is 0.05 percent.

 A reflective vest and warning triangle are mandatory in all vehicles.

 Additional information regarding road safety can be found on the European Commission’s Mobility and Transport website.

 The currency of France is the euro (EUR).

-Credit cards and traveller’s cheques are widely accepted and automated banking machines (ABMs) are widely available.
+Credit cards and traveller’s cheques are widely accepted and automated banking machines are widely available.

 When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000 or the equivalent in other currencies.
 The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
 This does not apply if you are travelling within the EU or in transit to a non-EU country.
-For more information on the EU legislation and links to EU countries’ sites, visit the web page of the European Commission on cash controls.
+For more information on the EU legislation and links to EU countries’ sites, visit the European Commission’s Cash controls website.